 These movies told the African story in the most revealing way that made family moments better.

-Not forgetting our very Ghanaian movie stars, Pulse.com.gh brings to you the top five Nigerian movies that have secured a place in our hearts.
+Pulse.com.gh brings to you the top five Nigerian movies that have secured a place in our hearts.

 I bet you just remembered the chills down your spine in watching this unforgettable horror movie.
 A movie that was centered around the ghost of a dead woman, Gladys, which was played by veteran Nigerian actress, Liz Benson.
 Her tomb was raided by some boys who stole the ring she was buried with.